papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/register-a-local-asset.md

 You need to ensure that your Asset Hub account balance is a bit more than the sum of those two deposits, which should seamlessly account for the required deposits and transaction fees.

-## Enviroment setup
+## Environment setup

 It might be beneficial to set up a local parachain environment to test the asset registration process before deploying it on the live network.
 This guide uses `chopsticks` to simulate that process.
 For further information on chopsticks usage, refer to the [Chopsticks documentation](../../../dev-tools/chopsticks/overview.md){target=_blank}.

-To set up a test enviroment then, execute the following command:
+To set up a test environment then, execute the following command:

 ```bash
 npx @acala-network/chopsticks \